pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Summary and Conclusions

 Finally, in \S~\ref{sec:running_cosmo}, we compare \pyray{} and \ray{} on an actual cosmological simulation.
 We demonstrate that the differences within the same simulation are negligible with an absolute-relative error between $10^{-4}$ and $10^{-12}$ on the $\rm HII$ field, while both mass- and volume-averaged ionized fractions and the power spectra accumulate an error that stays below the order of $<10^{-5}$.
 As mentioned in the previous paragraph, the computational cost for this simulation was $2.5$ GPU-hours, while the same simulation run on $128$ cores with \ray{} took $\sim14\rm k$ core-hours.
 Another way to describe the gain in performance is to consider the monetary cost of running these simulations.
 The cost of running a code on a GPU or CPU cluster varies based on the electricity consumption and other indirect expenses assessed by the high-performance computer facility.
 Nowadays, one GPU-hour can cost on average $0.8\,\rm Euros$, while one core-hour can be $0.01\,\rm Euros$.
 Therefore, with these reference fees the simulation presented \S~\ref{sec:running_cosmo} would have cost $2\,\rm Euros$ if run with \pyray{} instead of $138.25\,\rm Euros$ with \ray{}.

-With this work, we demonstrate that \pyray{} achieves the same result as \ray{} for a cosmological EoR simulation, but with a computing cost and time two orders of magnitude faster than the original code, confirming the motivation behind this modernization of \ray{}.
-In this update, we focused on the most simple simulation setup, namely, no photo-heating and only photo-ionization for hydrogen chemistry.
+With this work, we demonstrate that \pyray{} achieves the same result as \ray{} for a cosmological EoR simulation, but with a computing cost and time two orders of magnitude lower than the original code, confirming the motivation behind this modernization of \ray{}.
+In principle, \pyray{} is not limited by the volume size or the mass resolution but rather by the spatial resolution, $N$, and the number of sources, $N_{src}$.
+The \texttt{ASORA} raytracing algorithm needs to store $M$ copies of the entire double precision grid data directly on the GPU, where $M$ is the source batch size.
+Therefore, the current limiting factor is the available memory on the GPU, as it is generally desirable to have $M \gtrsim 20$ to achieve optimal GPU occupancy.
+For instance, the NVIDIA\textsuperscript{\textregistered} P100 has 64 GB of memory; we can, in principle, simulate a $1024^3$ mesh grid but are then limited to $M<8$, which is below the optimal regime.
+We plan to address this issue by reducing the per-source memory requirement in those cases where the ray-tracing radius is significantly smaller than the whole box and the current implementation is needlessly memory-hungry.
+In this update, we focused on the simplest simulation setup, namely, no photo-heating and only photo-ionization for hydrogen chemistry.
 As mentioned, \ray{} has been extended to also include helium \citep{helium} and X-ray heating \citep{ross2017simulating}, and has also been used as a module in a hydrodynamic simulation to follow the evolution of an \hii{} region in the interstellar medium (ISM), see \cite{Henney2011} and \cite{Medina2014}.
 We aim to gradually include these features and extensions in \pyray{} now that the groundwork has been laid.